Relationship & Marriage counselling

 This is challenging work but emotionally and financially cheaper than divorce, separation and starting again.

-Couples counselling offers new skills which become the building blocks of the transformation of your relationship from how it was to how you would want it to be.
-Re-romanticising and re-energising the relationship are goals for marriage counselling and are achievable if that is what you wish.
+Couples counselling offers new skills which, over time, will become the building blocks of the transformation of your relationship from how it was to how you would want it to be.
+Re-romanticising and re-energising the relationship are goals for marriage counselling and are achievable.

 Communication, both verbal and through the body (kissing, touch, sex) are usually the first casualties when relationships are breaking down.
 We lose the desire to connect with our partners and begin to 'act out' our hurts through arguments, withdrawal and sometimes, infidelity.
 We learn to play the 'blame game' and see the other as the enemy.
 The 'silent' treatment, separation and sulkiness can take us back to our core childhood wounds.

 Many couples have felt the devastation that comes with infidelity.
 Infidelity can bring up issues of trust, shame, and guilt.
 All can be worked with successfully IF you are willing, a level of honesty is needed to recreate trust and redevelop intimacy.